 The presence of these fields will enable normalization for the connector, and determine which docker image will run.

 Publishing a connector

 Once you've finished iterating on the changes to a connector as specified in its

 README.md, follow these instructions to ship the new version of the connector with Airbyte out of the box.

 - Bump the version in the

 Dockerfileof the connector (

-One of Airbyte maintainers will review the change and publish the new version of the connector to Docker hub.
-Triggering tests and publishing connectors can be done by leaving a comment on the PR with the following format (the PR must be from the Airbyte repo, not a fork):
+- One of Airbyte maintainers will review the change in the new version.
+Triggering tests can be done by leaving a comment on the PR with the following format (the PR must be from the Airbyte repo, not a fork):

 # to run integration tests for the connector